 For the question "Is it legal to copy DVDs", please first refer to your country's laws and then think about your purpose to make copies.
 In some countries it is illegal to bypass the CSS, APS or other protections on DVDs, so the behavior of copying DVD may be at risk of violating the Digital Copyright Act.

-But in some countries, the law says that people have all the rights to deal with the things they purchased only you don’t infringe the copy right.
-That defines that you can copy encrypted DVD for personal use, but you cannot make copies of these copyrighted DVDs for distribution or any commercial use.
+But in some countries, the law says that people have all the rights to deal with the things they purchased only you don't infringe the copy right.
+That defines that you can copy copy-protected DVD for personal use, but you cannot make copies of these copyrighted DVDs for distribution or any commercial use.
 Any actions of spreading these copyrighted contents should be illegal.

 What are the main DVD copy protections?